 To do this, I use a prompt that starts a stream of unconscious writing.
 Asking myself what I feel in the moment is open enough to allow for all thoughts to come through but focused enough to get me to start writing.

 Once you start writing, don’t stop until you feel there is nothing else to write.
 This means you should write everything down, even if you begin to veer away from the prompt.
 Don’t pay any mind to spelling mistakes, your handwriting and don’t edit what ends up on the page.
 Just write it all out.

 Sometimes I feel tired after doing this – the same way that I would feel tired after a physical workout.
 But it also comes with that fresh feeling of release too.

 Use when: You are overcome with worry.

 To journal through your fears, start by writing them out one at a time.
-Ask yourself what you think will happen if this fear comes to fruition, how it might affect you, and what you would do.
+Ask yourself what are the worse case scenarios, how they might affect you, and what you would do.
 Ask yourself how likely it is to happen, why you think it might happen, whether its occurrence would be positive or negative and why.